I presented a summary of this preprint at the “Basic Science of a Changing Climate” conference in Porto, Portugal, on September 7, 2018. – Ed

 “The concentration will never return to its original value, but reach a new equilibrium level, about 15 percent of the total amount of CO2 emitted will remain in the atmosphere.”

 IPCC’s short residence time of about 4 years is correct.
-IPCC’s “adjustment time” for human emissions is incorrect.
+The Bern model’s failure to simulate the carbon-14 data and the Equivalence Principle prove the IPCC’s “adjustment time” is invalid.

 A model is a system used to describe a subset of nature.
 A model is composed of levels and flows between levels.
 Flows are rates.
 Levels set the flows and the flows set the new levels (Forrester, 1968).

-Fig. 3 illustrates the atmosphere system.
-The system Model includes the level (concentration) of carbon dioxide in the atmosphere and the inflow and outflow of carbon dioxide.
+Fig. 4 illustrates the atmosphere system.
+The Model includes the level (concentration) of CO2 in the atmosphere and the inflow and outflow of CO2.

 The Model does not include processes outside the system but incorporates their effects if they modify inflow or outflow.